totuk2/mcp_rag_gateway/README.md

+> ⚠️ **Research / experimental — beta.** This project is a homelab research
+> prototype, not production-hardened software.
+APIs, schemas, and behavior may
+> change without notice.
+Use at your own risk.

 # MCP Gateway + Tool-RAG

-**Single MCP endpoint** with **semantic tool retrieval**.
-The gateway proxies multiple upstream MCP servers (stdio, SSE, Streamable HTTP) behind one authenticated URL; Tool-RAG selects the right tool for each query instead of loading every tool description into the model's context.
+**One authenticated MCP endpoint in front of many (potentially hundreds of) upstream MCP servers**, with **semantic tool retrieval** so an agent loads only the tools relevant to its current query instead of the full catalog.

+The point is **context-window economy at catalog scale**: as you connect dozens or hundreds of servers, loading every tool's description into the model's context becomes impractical.
+The gateway proxies all upstreams (stdio, SSE, Streamable HTTP) behind a single URL, and Tool-RAG does semantic search over the combined tool catalog so each query surfaces just the relevant tools.

 ## Features